GonzaloAxelCode/plataforma-de-cursos-online-frontend-educam-/README.md

-# Next.js & NextUI Template
+# Educam Frontend - Nextjs 13 & TailwindcssCSS UI Pro

 This is a template for creating applications using Next.js 13 (app directory) and NextUI (v2).